The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - When removing snapshots after backing up a virtual machine residing on an NFS datastore using a backup application, the virtual machine becomes unresponsive for approximately 30 seconds.

 - Removing snapshots after backing up a virtual machine residing on an NFS datastore takes a long time to complete.

-- The target virtual machine disk was hot-added for the backup/restore operation.
+- This issue occurs when the target virtual machine disk was hot-added for the backup/restore operation.

 Note: Alternatively, you can use LAN/NBD transport that uses the NFC (Network File Copy) in your backup solution or disable SCSI hot-add through the backup software.
-For more information about NBD transport, see the Virtual Disk Transport Methods section in the vSphere API/SDK Documentation.
+For more information about NBD transport, see the Virtual Disk Transport Methods section in the Virtual Disk Programming guide.